JadeCong/JadeCong.github.io/contents/blogs/example_blog.md

 ---
-layout: page
+layout: post
 title: Example Blog
 description: >
-  This is an example that how to make a blog page.
+  This is an example that how to make a post-type blog post.
 hide_description:
 image:
   path: